Hillsong: Let Hope Rise Has World-Changing Power

 The Bottom Line

 RECOMMENDED FOR: Just about everyone.
 There are those who won't love this movie, but that will only be through disagreement with the gospel message or an extreme, overdone distaste for modern praise music.
 The legitimacy and authenticity of the band and its members, however, are undeniable.

 NOT RECOMMENDED FOR: If your kids don't attend worship at church, maybe leave them at home.
 Hymn purists might come to the theater kicking and screaming, but honestly, even they will find something to love here.

-Hillsong: Let Hope Rise, directed by Michael John Warren, opens in theaters September 16, 2016.
+Hillsong: Let Hope Rise, directed by Michael John Warren, opened in theaters September 16, 2016; available for home viewing December 20, 2016.
 It runs 103 minutes and stars Joel Houston, Taya Smith, Jad Gillies, Michael Crocker, Jonathan 'JD' Douglass, Dylan Thomas, Brian Houston and Bobbie Houston.
 Watch the trailer for Hillsong: Let Hope Rise here.

 Shawn McEvoy is the Managing Editor for Crosswalk.com and the co-host of CrosswalkMovies.com's Video Movie Reviews.

 Shawn McEvoy is the Director of Editorial for Salem Web Network, he is also the co-host of ChristianMovieReviews.com & CrosswalkMovies.com's Video Movie Reviews.